Our Board

 CHAIR

-Veronika Gunter is a Southern Appalachian native, the daughter and sister of immigrants, who also descends from proud hillbillies.
-Veronika is co-owner of a renewable energy company and provides strategic communication services to nonprofits and B corporations.
+Veronika Gunter is a Southern Appalachian native, the daughter and sister of immigrants, and also descends from proud hillbillies.
+Growing up between different worlds taught her that everyone deserves to be connected and included.

-Over the past 30+ years Veronika’s service has included being a Big Sister, conserving our Southern Appalachians, co-founding two community radio stations, and serving on boards including YWCA-Asheville.
-Veronika provides direct service to our homeless/houseless neighbors, fosters animals, and directs snowsports youth programs.
-Veronika earned a B.A. in Mass Communication from UNC-A, a Master’s in Technical and Professional Communication from ECU, and the Duke Certificate in Nonprofit Management.
+Veronika earned a Bachelor's in Mass Communication from UNC-A, a Master's in Technical and Professional Communication from ECU, and the Duke Certificate in Nonprofit Management.

 BOARD DIRECTOR

-Asheville City Councilwoman Antanette Mosley has deep roots in the Asheville community.
+Asheville Vice Mayor Antanette Mosley has deep roots in the Asheville community.
 At the age of five, she was the very first student to integrate Saint Eugene Elementary school in North Asheville.
 This experience helped shape her passion for achieving equality and equity for all persons.

 "My family has resided in the area for five generations, including my late father, Rev. Dr. Charles R. Mosley, a minister in the East End neighborhood, and my late mother, First Lady Lue R. Mosley, who taught in Asheville City Schools for more than 30 years.
 I know and understand the needs of our community because I have grown up here and have witnessed the changes, both good and bad," said Councilwoman Mosley, “and I am committed to continuing the legacy of being a voice for the unheard and an advocate for the underserved.”